Overview

 • The Content Security Headers setting can be used to enforce content security header protection for POST redirections.

-You can now save your SAML configuration.
-The SAML metadata URL is accessible through WebADM servers and through WAProxy servers if the Web Application is published through WAPRoxy:
+The SAML metadata URLs are accessible through WebADM servers and through WAProxy servers if the Web Application is published through WAPRoxy:

 <EntityDescriptor xmlns="urn:oasis:names:tc:SAML:2.0:metadata" entityID="https://sso.rcdevsdocs.com">